 From sea birds to song birds, we’re blessed with a wide assortment of beautiful birds to enjoy here in New England.
 And we’re also well aware of how harsh the winters can be.
-If you’d like to make your yard a more attractive habitat for birds, here are some ways.
+If you’d like to make your yard a more attractive habitat for birds, here are some tips.

 Food: Birds often eat within three categories: seeds, insects, and nectar.
 Pick plants with an abundance of these food sources, staggered throughout all four seasons.
 Pay special attention to plants that produce food in late fall, winter, and early spring – when food will be most scarce.
 And be sure to place feeders in a spot that can’t be reached by cats.